Level 2 Diploma in Manufacturing Engineering

 You could also progress onto the City & Guilds Level 3 in Mechanical Engineering.

-A minimum of four GCSEs at grade 3 including Maths, or a Level 1 Certificate in Engineering.
+A minimum of 4 GCSEs at grade 4 or above including Maths and English, or a Level 1 Certificate in Engineering.

 Students will be expected to provide their own overalls/clothing for workshop, safety shoes.